How to have meaningful conversations with the people you love

 - Positive emotion

-It’s perhaps no surprise that relationships make it into the list.
-Human beings are social animals and we need connection to thrive.
-But in the fast pace of life sometimes connection is reduced to snatched pockets of time spent in one another’s presence.
+It’s no surprise, of course, to see relationships in there.
+We’re social animals and we need connection to thrive.
+But in the fast pace of life sometimes connection is reduced to snatched pockets of time spent in one another’s presence (mostly spent arguing over someone not emptying the dishwasher, or shouting instructions to one another as you dash out the door, right?)

 1) PASSIVE DESTRUCTIVE